acm-uiuc/til/_til/rails/where-am-i-in-the-partial-iteration.md

+---
-# Where Am I In The Partial Iteration?
+title: Where Am I In The Partial Iteration?
+category: rails
+---

 Let's say I am going to render a collection of posts with a post partial.